Top Posts

 Where to eat in Niš

-This place was highly recommended by our host, so we went.
-It’s a great local bar serving beer and chicken wings by weight.
-Super busy, cheap and cheerful!
-Perfect for a night out.
+This place was highly recommended by our host, so naturally we had to give it a try.
+It was a lively local bar serving beer and chicken wings sold by weight, a concept we hadn’t come across before.
+The atmosphere was fun, the prices were low and it was always busy with locals, making it a great spot for a casual night out.

 Galija